gkbrasselle/DS4002Project1/README.md

 1. DATA
     - DataInstructions --> steps for accessing and importing the "Amazon Fine Food Reviews" dataset.
 2. SCRIPTS
-    - Script_1.ipynb --> a full script containing all of the code needed to reproduce results.
+    - Script1.ipynb --> a full script containing all of the code needed to reproduce results.
     - data_appendix_output.R --> a script containing the code used to produce EDA plots in the data appendix.
+    - scratch folder --> contains outdated files that have been kept in case of future use
 3. OUTPUT
     - Exploratory Data plots
     - Single Linear Regression Analysis (Phase 1)